jordangeorge/F4F-Checker/README.md

 The main use case is checking if average people you followed through a 'follow for follow' agreement are following you back.

 Currently does not work with 2FA.
-Therefore, it must be turned off in the Privacy and Security section of Instagram settings before using.
+Therefore, it must be turned off in the Privacy and Security section of Instagram settings before using which can be found [here](https://www.instagram.com/accounts/privacy_and_security/).

 ##### Use Details
 - View Google Chrome version for ChromeDriver by selecting "Chrome" in the menu bar.
 Then select "About Google Chrome".